Time Evolution Operators In Physics

 Classical

-In classical mechanics we will use Hamiltonian dynamics relating the time evolution of real vectors of position and momentum q,p.
+In classical mechanics we will use Hamilton's equations for the time evolution of real vectors for position and momentum q(t),p(t) for a given Hamiltonian.

 Quantum

-In quantum mechanics we use Schrodinger's equation that relates the time evolution of a vector in a Hilbert space for a Hamiltonian operator.
+In quantum mechanics we use Schrodinger's equation for the time evolution of a complex vector ψ(t) in a Hilbert space for a given Hamiltonian operator.

 Time evolution of state